databricks/lilac/docs/datasets/dataset_iterate.md

 2        C              Q: C               Q: C
 ```

+`input_path` is very useful for:

+- keeping the `map` code reusable, by decoupling the processing logic from the input schema.
-`input_path` is very useful when transforming an arbitrarily nested list, because Lilac can handle
+- transforming an arbitrarily nested list, because Lilac can handle the nested input for us and
-the nested input for us and mimic the same nested structure in the output column.
+  mimic the same nested structure in the output column.

 Let's make a new dataset with a nested list of questions: